Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fulgence Kayishema, a former police officer in his 60s, was arrested on May 24 at a vineyard in Paarl, a small town in the wine-producing region about 50 kilometers east of Cape Town, South Africa.

 In 1994, more than 800,000 Tutsis and Hutus were killed in the three-month Rwandan genocide.
-The court accused Kayishema of being directly involved in planning and carrying out the massacre of more than 2,000 people at the Nyange Catholic Church on April 15, 1994, at the beginning of the genocide.
+The court accused Kayishema of being directly involved in planning and carrying out the massacre of more than 2,000 people in the Nyange Catholic Church on April 15, 1994, at the beginning of the genocide.

 The indictment said Kayishema, then a police inspector, bought gasoline to burn down the church, which was filled with refugees.
-Kayishema and his accomplices are also accused of using a bulldozer to collapse the church after the fire.
+Kayishema and his accomplices were also accused of using a bulldozer to collapse the church after the fire.

 When the genocide ended in July 1994, Kayishema fled to the Democratic Republic of Congo with his wife, children, and brother-in-law.
 After traveling to several African countries, he moved to South Africa in 1999 and, using a false name, sought asylum in Cape Town.